 Forest Row Household Waste Recycling Site

-The Forest Row household waste recycling site closed permanently on the 1st October 2018.
+The Forest Row household waste recycling site, run by East Sussex County Council, closed permanently on the 1st October 2018.

 The nearest East Sussex household waste recycling sites to Forest Row are the Crowborough and Maresfield sites.